zonemaster/zonemaster-backend/docs/API.md

 ## Protocol

-This API is implemented using JSON-RPC 2.0.
+This API is implemented using [JSON-RPC 2.0](http://www.jsonrpc.org/specification).

-JSON-RPC request objects are accepted in the body of HTTP POST requests to the `/` path.
+JSON-RPC request objects are accepted in the body of HTTP POST requests to any path.
 The HTTP request must contain the header `Content-Type: application/json`.

+All JSON-RPC request and response objects have the keys `"jsonrpc"`, `"id"` and `"method"`.
-In the method descriptions below, only the contents of the `"params"`, `"result"` and `"error"` JSON-RPC keys are discussed.
-For details on the general structure of the JSON-RPC protocol, see the JSON-RPC 2.0 specification.
+For details on these, refer to the JSON-RPC 2.0 specification.

 ## Request handling